↑

 Jump to Recipe

-closeup of orange glazed ham on a white platter.
+thinly sliced orange glazed ham on a white platter.

-Turkey might dominate Thanksgiving almost completely but any other time, I am all for ham.
+Turkey might dominate Thanksgiving almost completely but any other time, I am all for baked ham.
 I would choose ham over turkey any day but my family demands traditional turkey for Thanksgiving.

 Since I’m outnumbered, I give my family what they want and I save ham for many other occasions.
 Ham is so flavorful, juicy, tender, and of course, there is glaze.
 Glaze takes ham from ordinary to extraordinary.